Energy Efficient Transmission Parameters Selection Method Using Reinforcement Learning in Distributed LoRa Networks: Conclusion and Future Work

 This paper proposed an autonomous distributed transmission parameter selection method using reinforcement learning to improve the energy efficiency in LoRa networks.
-We implemented the proposed method in a constructed real LoRa network and evaluated the energy efficiency and successful transmission rate performance.
+We implemented the proposed method in a constructed real high-density LoRa network and evaluated the energy efficiency and successful transmission rate performance.
 As a result, our proposed method showed the best performance in both metrics.
 Furthermore, the reinforcement learning-based methods performed better in both metrics compared to fixed allocation and ADR-Lite.
 This is considered because each LoRa ED could select smaller transmission power while avoiding channel congestion through learning.

-In our further work, we will explore more communication parameter selection, the fairness of each LoRa ED, and the detailed energy consumption for executing different algorithms.
+Future challenges include expanding the type of transmission parameters to be optimized, such as incorporating the selection of Spreading Factor (SF) and Bandwidth (BW), to further enhance energy efficiency.
+Additionally, increasing the number of selectable parameters or considering parameter combinations is expected to expand the search space, potentially slowing convergence.
+Therefore, improving the algorithm used in the initial exploration phase to efficiently handle a large search space is necessary.
+Furthermore, when implementing the proposed method on resource-constrained IoT devices, it is essential to conduct a more detailed analysis of the computational overhead and memory requirements to ensure feasibility.